JaumeSanCol/CakeSort/README.md

 You must then choose whether to:
 - **Generate a new board**, selecting a difficulty level, or
 - **Load a previously saved board** (found in `docfiles/savefile.txt`)
+> **Note**: If you want to load a previously saved board, ensure that the board size in `conf.py` matches the saved board's size.

 ### Gameplay & Solution Process
 - If an **algorithm** is solving the puzzle, it will: